Quantum Fisher information matrix via its classical counterpart from random measurements: Conclusion

 \section{Conclusion}

 This work shows an interesting relationship between the classical Fisher information matrix (CFIM) under random measurements and the quantum Fisher information matrix (QFIM).
 By studying real representations of these two kinds of information matrices, we find an elegant way to illustrate the transformation of the random CFIM between different bases.
-Thereafter, we rigorously derive the expectation and variance of the random CFIM by exploiting the symmetry of the Haar distribution on the unitary group.
+Thereafter, we rigorously derive the variance and estimate moments of the random CFIM by exploiting the symmetry of the Haar distribution on the unitary group.
 Moreover, we provide matrix concentration analysis for the CFIM based on a well-developed technique that proves concentration on unitary groups.
 The key step is to identify the Lipschitz continuity of the CFIM with respect to its measurement basis.
-Numerical experiments demonstrate that the upper bound in our derived concentration inequality is probably optimal in the exponent up to a constant.
+The lower bound of exponential moment and numerical experiments demonstrate that the upper bound in our derived concentration inequality is probably optimal in the exponent up to a constant.

 As possible future directions, as this work only considers pure quantum states, it is natural to investigate whether there is a similar relationship for mixed quantum states (see e.g., Theorem 2.2 in \cite{Liu_2020} for definition of QFIM for mixed states).
 Another direction is to consider practical (easy to implement) unitary ensemble $\nu\subseteq \mathrm U(N)$ on a quantum computer that the average CFIM over $\nu$ serves as a good estimator for the QFIM.
 As Lemma \ref{thm: conditional expectation of Pk} suggests, when imposing certain conditions on the unitary $U$, the expectation becomes a $2$-moment of an operator $X\sim\mu_H$ on $\mathrm U(N-1)$ ($U=g(X)$, see the definition of $g$ in Lemma \ref{lem:keyLip}).
-Hence, we could possibly find a well-behaved $\nu$ based on unitary $2$-designs.
+Hence, we could possibly find a well-behaved $\nu$ based on unitary $k$-designs. {This has been substantiated by recent breakthrough in} \cite{zhou2025randomizedmeasurementsmultiparameterquantum}, {which proved that using unitary 3-designs, the average CFIM satisfies $\EE[F(\bm\theta)]\succeq\frac{1}{4}Q(\bm\theta)$.
+Concentration results for such measurement ensembles might be interesting.
+We leave this for future work.}